emilsbee/createReactComponent/README.md

-## This CRA app contains tools to create React components with a terminal command quickly and easily

-### Install the prerequisite (dev) packages

-`yarn add -D @babel/core @babel/preset-env @babel/register chalk gulp gulp-cli gulp-footer gulp-rename gulp-template yargs`

-### Files and code to include

-This was developed within a CRA app since it would be used in the same or similar environment anyways.
-In order to make the tool work in other projects, one must copy the **.babelrc** file with its contents, and the **scripts** folder which includes the gulp task file and templates that are used for creating components.
-Also, **script** from package.json called "create:component" must be copied over to the new project as well.
+## Creat React component
+This is a tool that creates React components based on pre-defined templates.
+It comes with node_modules already installed since the overall size isn't too large.
+Also, it allows to just clone this repository in a React project and almost immediately make use of it without much additional installation or changes in the envirnonment.

 ### Project structure

 This tool assumes a certain project structure.
 Meaning, components will be only installed in src/components folder.
 If such folder isn't present, the tool won't work.
-Therefore, the **scripts** folder must be placed at the root of the project.
+Therefore, this repository must be cloned at the root of the project.

 ### To run

+Before running the tool, you must add this script to your project package.json `"create:component": "cd create-component && yarn create:component"`

-To run the tool and create a component with a name of your choosing `yarn create:component YOUR_NAME`
+Then to create a component with a name of your choosing run `yarn create:component YOUR_NAME`